rpanopi/gh-actions-course/README.md

 # gh-actions-course

-Contains samples of Github Actions
+Contains samples of Github Actions.
+This has been edited.